QuentinPrigent/quantum-computing-project/README.md

 send it to a real machine.
 Real time evolution is displayed in the console.
 ## How to install
-Before running it one needs to create a python virtual environment and installed libraries via the following command.
+Before running it, one needs to create a python virtual environment and installed libraries via the following command.
 ```
 pip install -r requirements.txt
 ```
-A IBM API token is required an can be obtained by creating an account on their website.
+The application requires a token from IBM to run.
+It can be obtained by creating an account on their website.

 https://quantum-computing.ibm.com/